nicholasbailey/typeorm/docs/entities.md

 If you want to use an alternative table name for the `User` entity you can specify it in `@Entity`: `@Entity("my_users")`.
 If you want to set a base prefix for all database tables in your application you can specify `entityPrefix` in connection options.

 When using an entity constructor its arguments **must be optional**.
-Since ORM creates instances of entity classes when loading from the database, therefore it is not aware of your constructor arguments.
+Since the ORM creates instances of entity classes when loading from the database, it is not aware of your constructor arguments.

 Learn more about parameters `@Entity` in [Decorators reference](decorator-reference.md).